adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 These are the policies for upholding our community’s standards of conduct.

-1. Messages, nicknames and avatar images that violate the Adafruit Discord standards of conduct, including anything hateful, hurtful, oppressive, or exclusionary, are not allowed.
+1. Messages, comments, nicknames or avatar images that violate the Adafruit CircuitPython standards of conduct, including anything hateful, hurtful, oppressive, or exclusionary, are not allowed.
-2. Messages, nicknames and avatar images that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
+2. Messages, comments, nicknames or avatar images that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
-3. Moderators will first respond to such messages, nicknames and avatar images with a warning.
+3. Moderators will first respond to such behavior with a warning.
-4. We have a soft "three strikes" policy - we are willing to give you two more chances to change your behavior.
-However, how you respond to the warning is important - it will determine whether we give you further chances.
+4. We have a soft "three strikes" policy - we are willing to give the user two more chances to change your behavior.
+However, how the user respond to the warning is important - it will determine whether or not the user receives further chances.
 5. If you are receptive to the warning and change your behavior, nickname or avatar image accordingly, you will be given another chance.
 6. If the warning is unheeded, the user will be “kicked,” i.e., kicked out of